Hydrogeology: Molecular diffusion

-It is important not to confuse diffusion with dispersion, as the former is a physical phenomenon and the latter is an empirical factor which is cast into a similar form as diffusion, because we already know how to solve that problem.
+It is important not to confuse diffusion with dispersion, as the former is a physical phenomenon and the latter is an empirical hydrodynamic factor which is cast into a similar form as diffusion, because its a convenient way to mathematically describe and solve the question.

 Retardation by adsorption

 The retardation factor is another very important feature that make the motion of the contaminant to deviate from the average groundwater motion.
 It is analogous to the retardation factor of chromatography.
 Unlike diffusion and dispersion, which simply spread the contaminant, the retardation factor changes its global average velocity, so that it can be much slower than that of water.
 This is due to a chemico-physical effect: the adsorption to the soil, which holds the contaminant back and does not allow it to progress until the quantity corresponding to the chemical adsorption equilibrium has been adsorbed.
 This effect is particularly important for less soluble contaminants, which thus can move even hundreds or thousands times slower than water.
 The effect of this phenomenon is that only more soluble species can cover long distances.
 The retardation factor depends on the chemical nature of both the contaminant and the aquifer.